NikkelM/Hades-II-HadesBiomes/docs/knowledge.md

 To add a Hades enemy type to Hades II, follow these steps.
 Take care!
 Some enemy names are used in both games, such as "Swarmer" and "LightRanged" - these should be renamed to avoid duplications.
 These renamings must be done everywhere, including encounters.
+See the [Duplicate enemy names](#duplicate-enemy-names) section for more information.

 1. In `EnemyProjectiles.sjson.lua`, modify the `Effects` property table as follows, to migrate it to the Hades II format:
 	- If the effect defines a `StartAnimation` property, set it to `"null"`.
 It's possible this guidance changes in the future if these effects can be migrated.